 Alter is a former member of the board of directors of Westcoast University, a private, proprietary, nonsectarian, coeducational institution.

-Alter also serves as a board member of the Chancellor’s Hospitality Industry Advisory Board for the California State University, is a lifetime member of the Cornell University Council., and was a Dean’s Distinguished Lecturer at SHA in 2001 and 2018 .
-He is currently serving as Chairman the SHA Dean’s Advisory Board.
+Alter also serves as a board member of the Chancellor’s Hospitality Industry Advisory Board for the California State University, is a lifetime member of the Cornell University Council, and was a Dean’s Distinguished Lecturer at SHA (now the Nolan School) in 2001 and 2018.
+He is currently serving as Chairman of the Nolan School’s Dean’s Advisory Board.

 He has served as a former director of the Boys and Girls Club of South Orange County and is active in many facets of the Orange County United Way, including the Tocqueville Society.

-Alter is a graduate of SHA class of 1973
+Alter is a graduate of the School of Hotel Administration class of 1973.

 Alter and his wife, Joni, reside in Newport Coast, California, and collectively have four grown children.